 You need to check what your school permits before buying any appliance you plan to use in school.

-Air fryers are beneficial and can make you eat healthy and nutritious meals.
+Air fryers are beneficial and can help you make healthy and nutritious meals.
 But if your school permits using this appliance, please follow the guidelines on safely using an air fryer.